Eggplant Bharta Recipe With Indian Dosas

 - 2 garlic cloves, crushed

-- ½ small green chilli, seeded and finely chopped
+- ½ small green chili, seeded and finely chopped

 - 1 tomato, finely chopped (to yield ½ cup)